Reactify

 You don’t necessarily need a static server in order to run a project in production.
 It works just as fine integrated into an existing dynamic one.

-Here’s a programmatic example using Node and Express:
+Here’s a programmatic example using and :

 server.js